drwaqar/sebookstore/README.md

 - Use generalized design patterns
 - Try to use CSS variables for commonly used values
 - Do not repeat already existing code
+- Do not add any unnecessary comments in between the code